 Move over, marinara—there’s a new sauce in town.
-In this recipe, crispy flatbreads are slathered with a rich, creamy white sauce we just can’t get enough of.
+In this recipe, crispy flatbreads are slathered with a rich, creamy white sauce that we just can’t get enough of.
 We top it off with melty mozzarella and roasted garlic, plus tender zucchini and juicy marinated tomatoes.
-Sprinkle with chives and chili flakes if you like a little zip, then sit back and enjoy.
+Sprinkle each slice with chives and chili flakes if you like a little zip, then sit back and enjoy.
 Pizza night just got a major upgrade.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 450 degrees.
-Wash and dry all produce. • Trim and halve zucchini lengthwise; slice crosswise into ½-inch-thick halfmoons.
+Wash and dry produce. • Trim and halve zucchini lengthwise; slice crosswise into ½-inch-thick halfmoons.
 Peel garlic and place in the center of a small piece of foil; drizzle with olive oil and season with salt and pepper.
 Cinch into a packet.
 Halve tomatoes.
 Mince chives.

 • While flatbreads toast, melt 1 TBSP butter (2 TBSP for 4 servings) in a large pan over medium-high heat.
 Add flour, garlic powder, and remaining Italian Seasoning.
-Whisk constantly until lightly browned, 30 seconds. • Reduce heat to medium low and whisk in cream cheese and ½ cup water (1 cup for 4) until melted and combined.
+Whisk constantly until lightly browned, 30 seconds. • Reduce heat to medium low and whisk in Philadelphia cream cheese and ½ cup water (1 cup for 4) until melted and combined.
 Season generously with salt and pepper.
 Simmer until thickened, 1-2 minutes.
 Remove pan from heat.

 • Once garlic is done, carefully transfer to a cutting board and roughly chop. • Heat broiler to high. • Evenly top flatbreads with sauce, roasted garlic, and veggies.
 Sprinkle with mozzarella.